The Competition Act, 2002

 In addition to this, the Competition Act envisages its enforcement with the aid of mutual international support and enforcement network across the world.

 History

-The Government of India in April 1964 appointed the Monopolies Inquiry Commission under the Chairmanship of Justice K. C Das Gupta, a judge of the Supreme Court, to inquire into the extent and effect of concentration of economic power in private hands and prevalence of monopolistic and restrictive trade practices in important sectors of economic activity other than agriculture.

 To regulate advertising, in 1984, Parliament inserted a chapter on unfair trade practices in the Monopolies and Restrictive Trade Practices Act, 1969.

 The Monopolies and Restrictive Trade Practices Commission was constituted in the year 1970.

 The Monopolies and Restrictive Trade Practices Act, 1969 had its genesis in the Directive Principles of State Policy embodied in the Constitution of India.
 It received the assent of the President of India on 27 December 1969.
 The Monopolies and Restrictive Trade Practices Act was intended to curb the rise of concentration of wealth in a few hands and of monopolistic practices.
 It was repealed in September 2009.
 The Act has been succeeded by The Competition Act, 2002.

 The Competition Bill, 2001 was introduced in Lok Sabha by Finance Minister Arun Jaitley on 6 August 2001.